-The criteria to diagnose a LPFB on a 12-lead ECG is as follows:
+The criteria to diagnose a LPFB on a 12-lead ECG include the following:

-2. The presence of a qR complex in lead III and a rS complex in lead I.
+- Presence of a qR complex in lead III and a rS complex in lead I

-3. Absence of right atrial enlargement and/or right ventricular hypertrophy
+- Absence of right atrial enlargement, or RAE, and/or right ventricular hypertrophy, and RVH

-Note: The above pattern can appears similar to the S1Q3T3 pattern sometimes present in a patient with a pulmonary embolus.
+Note: The above pattern can appear similar to the S1Q3T3 pattern sometimes present in patients with a pulmonary embolus.

 A LPFB can occur in the setting of a bifascicular block as well.

 1. Chou’s Electrocardiography in Clinical Practice: Adult and Pediatric, 6e